wkumari/draft-vandergaast-edns-client-subnet/README.md

-   The FAMILY, SOURCE PREFIX-LENGTH and ADDRESS in the response MUST match those in the query, unless the query specified only the SOURCE PREFIX-LENGTH for privacy (with FAMILY and ADDRESS set to 0).
+   The FAMILY, SOURCE PREFIX-LENGTH and ADDRESS in the response MUST match those in the query, unless the query specified only the SOURCE PREFIX-LENGTH for privacy (and thus with FAMILY set to 0 and no ADDRESS).
 Echoing back these values helps to mitigate certain attack vectors, as described in Section 11.

    The SCOPE PREFIX-LENGTH in the response indicates the network for which the answer is intended.